 What’s the problem really?

 Have you ever noticed it?
-All the plastic floating, the green colour of the water, the complete absence of nature except for a few ducks and occasional dead rats and fish?
+All the plastic floating, the green colour of the water in summer, the complete absence of nature except for a few ducks and occasional dead rats and fish?
 Maybe not because you’ve always seen the canal in that state.
 And for sure, it doesn’t look like a healthy place, let alone like a suitable habitat for animals.
 Rather, it is an environment where only boats can thrive.
 Today more than ever we have to strive to reintegrate nature in cities and tackle ecological problems and climate change.
 Trash abounds in the canal, blown from the street by the wind or dumped in directly, overflows discharge sewage into it and its concrete bed is not welcoming for aquatic life.
 There are many problems but many solutions as well.

 We are currently working on